Akarsh1/Data-Science-Projects/README.md

 ### 3. Feature Scaling and Selection :

-Since, the columns in the dataset contains values in different measuring units, therefore, min max scaler technique is used.
-Further, as the distribution is skewed, log transformation is used for converting the desired columns into gaussian distribution.
-Lasso Mpdel is used for selecting important variables that contributes in the final prediction.
+Since, the columns in the dataset contains values in different measuring units and skewed distribution, therefore, Power transformation technique is used to make the desired columns gaussian distribution.
+Lasso Model is used for selecting important variables that contributes in the final prediction.

 ### 4. Model implementation:

 Various models are implemented such as Linear Regression, SVM  and ensemble techniques such as Random Forest.
+Also, Hyper-parameter Tuning is applied for selected models.

 ## Result

-SVM model shows the best performance amongst the implemented models.
+Random Forest and SVM  model shows the best performance amongst the implemented models.
 R2_score metric is used for evaluating various machine learning models.
-The SVM model  exhibits a R2_score of 88.43% without hyper-parameter tuning.
+The Linear Regression model exhibits a R2_score of 88.19 while Random Forest outputs a score of 89.61 .